Troubled jail in Cleveland saw drug incidents rise in 2018

 Cleveland.com reports the Cuyahoga (ky-uh-HOH’-guh) County Jail tallied 61 drug violations in 2018, compared with 22 in 2017.
 It logged 49 drug violations in the first seven months of this year.

-Drug overdoses were reported in three inmate deaths last year.
-County spokeswoman Mary Louise Madigan says the data reflects not just overdoses but also when drugs are found on inmates, visitors or people being booked into jail.

-Madigan says she doesn’t have an explanation for the increase in drug incidents.
+County spokeswoman Mary Louise Madigan says the drug incident data reflects not just overdoses but also when drugs are found on inmates, visitors or people being booked into jail.
+Madigan says she doesn’t have an explanation for the increase.

 Prosecutors recently alleged guards worked with gang members to sell drugs to inmates.
 Two guards have been charged.